Looking Hot

-"Looking Hot" is a song by American rock band No Doubt, released as the second and final single from their sixth studio album, Push and Shove.
+"Looking Hot" is a song by American rock band No Doubt, released as the band second and final single from their sixth studio album, Push and Shove.
 It was written by Gwen Stefani, Tony Kanal and Tom Dumont, and produced by Mark "Spike" Stent.
-The single became No Doubt's least successful single, charting at number 397 in the UK Singles Chart.

 Its music video was pulled a day after being released and received controversy for its cultural appropriation and its stereotypical depiction of First Nations people.

 Background and release

 After releasing "Settle Down" as the lead single from "Push and Shove" (2012), No Doubt released a music video for the album's title track.
 However, they announced that they were unsure whether the track would be a single, where it was then later confirmed that "Looking Hot" would be released as the second official single from the album instead.

 In an interview for MTV News, the band members Gwen Stefani and Tony Kanal commented that the song almost didn't make the cut for Push and Shove and that, for a while there, No Doubt weren't sure if it was a song at all.
-She told, "The next single we're going to do is called 'Looking Hot,' and I love that song!.
+She told, "The next single we're going to do is called 'Looking Hot,' and I love that song!
 [It] was one of those songs that was almost thrown away; it was an end of a song that turned into a chorus that ended up being [a song] ... it was one of those weird transitional songs."